 Steve is the President and International Director for Mending the Soul, and professor of theology and ethics at Phoenix Seminary where he has taught since 1995.
 He has also served as a church pastor for fifteen years.
 Steve’s research and writing is focused on biblical ethics, sexuality, and abuse.
 He received a B.A. from Arizona State, an M.Div. and Th.M. from Western Seminary, and a Ph.D. in Biblical Studies from the University of Sheffield (England) with a research focus on pauline ethics.
 In addition to his domestic work, Steve, along with his wife Celestia, spend 4-8 weeks a year in East Africa coordinating and supervising international trauma training teams.
 Steve is the author of seven books and numerous book chapters and journal articles.

 Celestia Tracy, M.A.

-Celestia is the Curriculum Development Director for Mending the Soul.
+Celestia is the Resource Development Director for Mending the Soul.
 Celestia received her M.A. in Counseling/Psychology from Lewis and Clark College in Portland, Oregon, and supported leaders and families as a professional trauma counselor for eighteen years.
 Drawing from twenty-five years of teaching and training experience in areas of abuse and healing, secondary trauma, intimacy and bonding, biblical sexuality, and soul care, Celestia insures that all MTS curricula and trainings are psychologically-informed and using best practice models.
 Celestia is the author of twelve books and workbooks.